mariebuysse/Anaplasmataceae_ms/README.md

-# Novel Anaplasma and Ehrlichia bacteria in humans, wildlife, and ticks in the Amazon rainforest, Buysse et al.
+# Novel *Anaplasma* and *Ehrlichia* bacteria in humans, wildlife, and ticks in the Amazon rainforest, Buysse et al., Nat.
+Comm.
 # Bioinformatic analyses and scripts

 For this study, we aimed to retrieve the MAG (Metagenome-Assembled Genome) of three Anaplasmataceae detected in humans, sloths, and ticks in French Guiana.
 We characterized the newly obtained MAGs, then compared them to other representative *Anaplasma* and *Ehrlichia* genomes, especially in the search of homologs of virulence effectors.